I Had a Car Accident—Now What?

 Should You Use a Mobile Phone to Take Photos at a Car Accident?

 With most people having access to mobile phones, and cameras on the mobile phone, as well as insurance companies allowing you to submit claims information using apps or email, you may consider taking photos.
 This is especially useful for property damage images, images of the positioning of the cars, where they were on the street, etc.

 ou should never discuss fault with the other party or parties involved.
 The details of how you feel or what you were doing are not their concern.

-Even if you feel like you did something wrong, you must not ever accept responsibility or indicate responsibility.
+Even if you feel like you did something wrong, do not accept responsibility or indicate responsibility.